LauraKirby/aspera-ibm-analytics-api/setup.md

   * JWT public
   * New AoC Integration

-1. For spimlicity purposes, all files that will be required for this demo will be stored in `analytics-api-demo` directory.
-Go ahead and create that directory now.
-In terminal, complete the following:
+1. For the purpose of simplicty, create an `analytics-api-demo` directory to hold all required files for this procedure.
+In terminal, run the following:

     ```bash
     mkdir analytics-api-demo